 Our favorite restaurants in Bologna

 All of the restaurants listed here serve local cuisine, and you honestly can’t go wrong with any of them.
-Again, it’s hard to eat bad in Bologna!
+For a complete list of Bologna restaurants, check out our guide on the top 35 places to eat.

 *These are our top 5 restaurants in Bologna.